-Reggie Kidd is Professor Emeritus of New Testament at Reformed Theological Seminary in Orlando, Florida, and Acting Dean of the Cathedral Church of St. Luke.
-He holds an M.A.R. and an M.Div. from Westminister Theological Seminary and a Ph.D. from Duke University.
-His writings include Wealth and Beneficence in the Pastoral Epistles, the notes on Ephesians and Colossians for the New Geneva Study Bible, and the recently published With One Voice: Discovering Christ's Song in our Worship.
-In January 2009, Dr. Kidd was tapped to become a new columnist and member of the editorial board and conference staff for Worship Leader Magazine contributing a regular column entitled "One Voice."
+Reggie Kidd is Dean of the Cathedral Church of St. Luke, Orlando, FL, and Professor Emeritus of New Testament at Reformed Theological Seminary, Orlando.
+He holds a Ph.D. from Duke University, and an M.A.R. and an M.Div. from Westminister Theological Seminary.
+His writings include With One Voice: Discovering Christ's Song in our Worship; the notes on Ephesians and Colossians for the New Geneva Study Bible; as well as Wealth and Beneficence in the Pastoral Epistles.
+Dr. Kidd is a regular columnist for Worship Leader Magazine.